sanketmote/sanketmote/README.md

 <br >

-Hello Friends, I am [Sanket Mote](https://smwrite.medium.com/) , student of Second Year Computer Science Engineering at Walchand College of Engineering, Sangli.
+Hello Friends, I am [Sanket Mote](https://smwrite.medium.com/) , student of Third Year Computer Science Engineering at Walchand College of Engineering, Sangli.
 I am passionate about learning new skills and new technologies.
 Skilled in Python , C , C++ ,HTML and CSS,I have completed some projects.
 Through projects, I have some hands on experience working with Python ,C++ , and Web development.

 <h3 align="left">Languages and Tools:</h3>